lushiv/MariaGin/README.md

 - Redis and RabbitMQ: Harness the power of Redis and RabbitMQ for caching and messaging needs.
 ##  Local Machine Setup (Linux)
 Follow these steps to set up the project on your local machine:
-- Clone project from `git clone https://github.com/lushiv/go-gin-api-boilerplate.git`
+- Clone project from `git clone https://github.com/lushiv/MariaGin`
-- Go the `cd go-gin-api-boilerplate`
+- Go the `cd MariaGin`
 - Install all Dependencies using `go get ./...`
 - After that Make the script executable using `chmod +x start_server.sh`
 - After that make `.env` file from `.env.sample` and change file basis on your configurations